yourbasic/api/README.md

 > Preferably in the very first sentence.

 If people don't know what it is, they can't use it, duh.
-Still, it's not uncommon to see `README` files that starts with "Candide now supports the Pangloss 3.2 file format" but never tells what Candide is and what it has to offer.
+Still, it's not uncommon to see a `README` file that starts with "Candide now supports the Pangloss 3.2 file format", but never tells what Candide is and what it has to offer.

-In the [Fenwick repo][fenwick] I stick my neck out and try to implement a small library that follows the commandments.
+In the [Fenwick repo][fenwick] I stick my neck out and try to implement a small library that follows The 5 Commandments.
-Its `README` file starts out like this:
+Its `README` file starts like this:

     # Your basic Fenwick tree